 On the other hand, weighted GPAs do take into account the difficulty level of a student’s coursework.
 Most weighted GPA scales measure from a 0 to a 5.0.
 This means, an AP-level or honors level class could earn a student a 5.0, while a lower-level class will only reward A work with a 4.0.

-A weighted scale could offer students a bit more flexibility when it comes to their overall GPA.
+A weighted scale can offer students a little more flexibility when it comes to their overall GPA.
 Say a student is taking four classes, one is an honors level course and the three others are typical classes.
-If that student receives an A in their honors class it would account for a 5.0, an A in two other courses denoting a 4.0 and a 4.0, and a B in the last at a 3.0.
-Despite receiving a B in a course, that would still measure out to a 4.0 GPA.
+The student receives an A in the honors class, which accounts for a 5.0; an A in two other courses, denoting a 4.0 and a 4.0, and a B in the last, at a 3.0.
+Despite receiving a B in a course, that would still end up with a weighted 4.0 GPA.

 Do Colleges Look at Weighted vs. Unweighted?